MatchuPitchu/react-summary/01_React Concepts.md

 export default React.memo(Demo); // for 4) in App.js
 ```

-### State & State Updates
+## State & State Updates

 - React manages the state for you
-- when using useState() Hook, the default variable (like `false` in `useState(false)`) is stored internally by React and even if component is re-executed useState() is not re-executed again unless the component was completely removed from the DOM in the meantime (e.g. if a component is rendered conditionally)
+- when using `useState()` Hook, the default variable (e.g. `false` in `useState(false)`) is stored internally by React and even if component is re-executed `useState()` is not re-executed again unless the component was completely removed from the DOM in the meantime (e.g. if a component is rendered conditionally)
-- new state can only be set with `setState` fn
+- new state can only be set with `setState()`
 - state updates scheduling example:
   1. `<MyComponent />` has current string state `stateOne`
   2. calling `setState('stateTwo')` schedules state update with data `stateTwo` -> means NOT that current state changes instantly
-  3. order of state changes (when you have severals) is garanteed, but it could be that React executes first tasks with higher priority (-> e.g. input field where user is typing something in)
+  3. order of state changes (when multiple changes) is garanteed, but it could be that React executes first tasks with higher priority (-> e.g. input field where user is typing something in)
   4. React will re-evaluate component fn AFTER the state change was processed (i.e. new state is active)
 - since you can schedule multiple updates at the same time, use cb fn to update state if it depends on prev state (`setState(prev => prev + 1)`) to ensure that the latest state is used and NOT the last state when last the component was rendered
 - `state batching`: if you have multiple state updates lines of code after each other in a synchronous fn (without time delay, not asynchronous), React will batch those updates together into one scheduled state update

   ```JavaScript
   const myFunc = (data) => {
     setNewState(data);